 Community Visitors come from all walks of life.
 They’re of all ages and genders.

-Community Visitors are people who have a liking for the older members of our community and an interest in what can be shared together.
+Community Visitors are people who have a liking for the older members of our community and an interest in what can be shared.
 They have a little spare time and are prepared to make a regular, ongoing commitment.